Weatherclasses.com

 3) Radar-derived.
 (Click on region, then one-hour total in left column)

-2) NASA GEOS.
+2) NASA GEOS (2D).
+NASA GEOS (3D).
 Also see this Goddard link.
-Information on the data assimilation of aerosol optical depth is in this article.
+Data assimilation of aerosol optical depth is in this article.

 Here is a different visualization of the NASA product focused on Africa.
 Click here.